geordiemhall/rework-namespace-css/README.md

 ## Example

-Note: Rework is fairly old now so the following may no longer work.
+Note: `grunt-rework` is fairly old now so the following may no longer work.

-Grunt snippet to show the general idea:
+Have only tested with `0.0.6`, such as from https://github.com/geordiemhall/grunt-rework

+Grunt snippet (untested, may not actually work these days):
 ```js
 var reworkNamespace = require('rework-namespace-css')
 grunt.initConfig({